r3dlight/keysas/documentation/user_documentation/administration.rst

  Alternatively, you can choose to set up only two separate OpenSSH daemons:
   * One for the *administration* network;
   * One for the *untrusted* network and the *trusted* network.

+A third solution would be to reserve an SSH access using a dedicated daemon and a dedicated network.

  **In any cases, you should configure allowed users and networks in your sshd configuration:**